Joan Garry's Guide to Nonprofit Leadership

 What They’re Saying…

-For a limited time, I’m offering bonuses for people who pre-order my book.
+For a limited time, I’m offering a bonus for people who order my book.
 It’s my way of saying THANK YOU!

-Everyone who enters will also be sent a downloadable guide where I focus on what the best nonprofit organizations are doing right.
+Let me know you ordered the book and I will send you a downloadable guide where I focus on what the best nonprofit organizations are doing right.
 My hope is this will inspire you and set an aspirational vision.
 Maybe your non-profit does a bunch of these really well (I hope so!), but we all have something to work on.

 Bonus 1: The 14 Attributes of a Thriving Nonprofit